 Simply put, ergonomics refer to the design of products for optimal human use.
 One of the most important applications of ergonomic design is in the workplace.
 If you have an office job, you’re likely sitting in your chair all day.
 If you’re short, you’ve definitely noticed that office chairs are not “one size fits all”.
-A chair that’s designed with your frame and stature in mind can make all the difference in reducing stress on certain parts of your body while alleviating future medical problems.
+A chair that’s designed with your frame and stature in mind can make all the difference in properly supporting your thighs, back, and arms.

 Most Important Features to Consider in an Office Chair for Short People

 If you’re short or small-framed, your choice of office chair is going to be limited.
 The one universal consideration to keep in mind when you’re petite is adjustability.
 Watch the video below or keep reading to see what you should look out for when it comes to a good office chair for short people:

 If a chair’s seat pan is too deep, it can cause circulation problems for short people, as your legs will be dangling off the floor and applying undue pressure to the soft underside of your thighs.

 For shorter people, we recommend a seat depth of around 18” or less.
 It should also be depth adjustable to allow further personalization.

 To calculate the ideal seat depth for yourself, in a seated position, measure the distance from the end of your buttock to the end of your inner thighs.
 There should be 2″ of space between the back of the knees and the seat of the chair.
 The best seat depth leaves that space at the end of the seat’s edge to prevent cutting off circulation in your thighs.